 In the 1800s, feminists such as Elizabeth Cady Stanton fought for the right to divorce and the country eventually saw divorce rates increase from 9,937 in 1867 to 25,535 in 1886.
 This led to the formation of an anti-divorce group to obtain divorce statistics.
 One of the divorce reasons at that time was the breadwinner not being able to financially support his family.
 By the 1900s, the reason for divorce became ambiguous – women married blue collared job holders and if they could not live up to the standards of the American society, it was a good enough reason to get divorced.
 In the 1920s, women got to vote and started working, which led them to openly talk about their sexual desires.
 This led to adultery.

 There Are Many Reasons For Divorce

 In the 60s, though divorce was still considered a stigma, the social policies became more moderate.
 This made it easier for people to use deceiving practices to surpass the system.
-The ‘no-fault’ divorce revolution started in Oklahoma in 1953, but gained momentum in the State of California in 1969, which was soon followed by other states.
-A mutual consent and/ or a waiting time of 6 months to 2 years was a must in some states, while, in other states, fault grounds, such as incompatible differences, no affection were taken into account.
+The ‘no-fault’ divorce revolution started in Oklahoma in 1953 but gained momentum in the State of California in 1969, which was soon followed by other states.
+Mutual consent and/ or waiting time of 6 months to 2 years was a must in some states, while, in other states, fault grounds, such as incompatible differences, no affection was taken into account.
 In 2010, David Paterson, the New York governor, signed a bill removing the prerequisite of mutual consent for ‘no-fault’ divorce into law.
-There are many who still seek Fault grounds as it can shorten the waiting period or affect decisions related to divorce, child custody and support, alimony and so on.
+There are many who still seek Fault grounds as it can shorten the waiting period or affect decisions related to divorce, child custody and support, alimony, and so on.

 Since the 90s, a few states have passed the Covenant Marriage laws where the couples need to undertake counseling before being granted a divorce or submit their differences to Mediation.
 Divorce is never granted until all questions regarding child care and support, property, assets, spousal support are answered.